wistia/wistia-open-docs/_posts/player-api.md

 ### width()

-Returns the current width of the video container.
+Returns the current width of the video container in pixels.

 {% codeblock wistia_js.js %}
 // e.g. set the width of <div id="next_to_video"> to match the video.